Trending: Fans hail Senegal and Sadio Mane as deserved winners at Afcon 2021

 Editors' Picks

-Mane, who scored three times and provide two assists during the competition, was named Player of the Tournament and many fans took to social media to react to the enthralling encounter.
+Mane, who scored three times and provided two assists during the competition, was named Player of the Tournament and many fans took to social media to react to the enthralling encounter.

 Check out how Twitter reacted to Senegal's win over Egypt;